The-OpenROAD-Project/bazel-orfs/README.md

     docker pull ghcr.io/antmicro/openroad-flow-scripts/ubuntu22.04:latest
     ```
     In such case the `docker_image` attribute of `build_openroad` macro must be set to `ghcr.io/antmicro/openroad-flow-scripts/ubuntu22.04:latest`
-  * Providing different docker image and overriding default used in the flow through `doker_image` attribute of `build_openroad` macro
+  * Providing different docker image and overriding default used in the flow through `docker_image` attribute of `build_openroad` macro

 ## Usage